Home Menu Search

 Funding & charging for vaccines

-As a practice you cannot charge for the following vaccinations:
+A practice cannot charge patients for the following NHS vaccinations:

 • Typhoid ¬ first and second/booster doses